 The path to Jesus is one that requires everything, it is not a decision that should be taken lightly.

 I have learned something in my evangelism endeavors—attempting to try and lead someone into a “sinner’s prayer” without them fully counting the cost of that decision is simply foolish.
-I have met so many christians ready to tout the victory of leading people to Christ because they spoke a prayer then later meeting those people and witnessing the lack of the filling of the Spirit in those converts lives.
+I have met so many christians ready to tout the victory of leading people to Christ because someone spoke a prayer, only to find out later those people had lacked a real encounter with God.

 What is it that defines a true Believer?